fkeshani/ZillowAPI/README.md

 ### Prerequisites:
 ```
-For API Testing , Get a Zillow Web Services ID (ZWSID) to use when making your API calls by Create a free Zillow account
+For API Testing , Get a Zillow Web Services ID (ZWSID)
+Use ZWSID when making your API calls by Create a free Zillow account
 ```

 ### Dependencies & Requirements: